TonyT504/conflict-resolution/README.md

 # conflict-resolution
-- this a readme.
+- this a readme.sdfs
-- its my read me
+- its my read me sdfsa
-- its awesome
+- its awesome dfsfsdf